Advocating with and for women and girls of color in STEM

 CompuGirls Hawai'i is proud to announce a collaboration with ASU Prep Digital to offer a Computer Programming course this summer for girls already enrolled in our Spring Cybersecurity Camp.

 The Phoenix Arts & Culture and Women’s Commissions, along with other community champions, are hosting a 2020 centennial celebration of a woman’s right to vote.
 The event includes an online photography exhibit, video testimonials on why voting and community engagement matters, storytelling, and curricular guides for our schools.
 Claudia Johnstone was selected to photograph the 31 female influencers who visually convey Phoenix’s unique cityscape of women making a difference in a variety of career settings.
 These 31 honorees were selected because of the civic engagement and leadership they have shown within our community.

-Through the National STEM Collaborative, a consortium of higher education institutions and non-profit partners, we advocate for girls and women of color in STEM by providing research and evidence based practices, networking resources, programs and initiatives that may be seamlessly implemented in p-20 education settings.
-We equip fellow advocates with the tools to expand opportunities for girls and women and color to enter, persist, and succeed in STEM both academically and professionally.
+Through the National STEM Collaborative, a consortium of higher education institutions and non-profit partners, we advocate for girls and women of color in STEM by providing research and evidence-based practices, networking resources, programs, and initiatives that may be seamlessly implemented in p-20 education settings.
+We equip fellow advocates with the tools to expand opportunities for girls and women of color to enter, persist, and succeed in STEM both academically and professionally.